haiwen/seafile-admin-docs/manual/config/oauth.md

 ## OAuth

-Since CE version 6.2.3, Seafile supports user login via [OAuth](https://oauth.net/).

-Before using OAuth, Seafile administrator should first register an OAuth2 client application on your authorization server, then add some configurations to seahub_settings.py.
+Before using OAuth, you should first register an OAuth2 client application on your authorization server, then add some configurations to seahub_settings.py.

 ### Register an OAuth2 client application